These 10 billionaires went all-in trying to get Donald Trump re-elected

 Overall: $220 million

-Fun fact: Although Sheldon died this past week, he and his wife, Miriam, were not merely Donald Trump’s top donors—they led the pack in all federal giving during the 2020 cycle.
+Fun fact: Although Sheldon died this past week, he and his wife, Miriam, were not merely Donald Trump’s top donors, they led the pack in all federal giving during the 2020 cycle.
 Sheldon’s heirs certainly won’t starve.
 Some time back, Bloomberg reported that the Adelsons deployed a series of complex trusts to transfer at least $7.9 billion to them, thereby avoiding $2.8 billion in federal gift and estate taxes.

 Daniel Andrew Beal